 UKBC Part L2B SBEM calculations for conversions of non-dwellings come in two stages: a ‘notional report’ and a ‘proposed report’.
 These reports are then compared in order to produce an up-to-date EPC for the building.

 This process includes:

-UKBC will guide you through the entire process of getting L2A SBEM calculations for conversions of non-dwellings.
-In addition, our service includes consultation on how to make sure your development passes.
-For more information or to arrange testing, call us on 01455 634855 or request a QUICK QUOTE.
+UKBC will guide you through the entire process of getting SBEM calculations for your conversion, including consultation on how to make sure your building complies with building regulations.